Saint Andrew-Zorard and Benedict – Zobor

 Part of the „The patrons and guardians of the land” topic

 Following Andrew-Zorard’s death, his disciple Benedict continued this strict way of life.
-Benedict’s martyrdom occurred when he was killed by bandits.
+Benedict’s martyrdom occurred when bandits killed him.
 His body, thrown into the Váh River, remained unfound for a year until an eagle miraculously led people to it.
-When recovered, his body was discovered to be intact, further enhancing his veneration.
+When recovered, his body was found to be intact, further enhancing his veneration.

-Even before the mid-1060s, Zorard had already developed a local cult, known for miracles such as bringing two men back to life who were thought dead.
-The significance of their lives culminated in 1083, a pivotal year in Hungarian Christianity when, on 16 and 17 July, Andrew-Zorard and Benedict were canonized in Nitra.
+Even before the mid-1060s, Zorard had developed a local cult known for its miracles, such as bringing two men back from the dead who were thought to be dead.
+The significance of their lives culminated in 1083, a key year in Hungarian Christianity when, on July 16 and 17, Andrew-Zorard and Benedict were canonized in Nitra (Nyitra).
 Andrew-Zorard was recognized for his religious merits, while Benedict was honored for his martyrdom.